 Candidates should have seven years or more professional experience, including time spent working in congressional offices and/or on congressional campaigns.
 Successful candidates must be strategic thinkers and demonstrate an understanding of the shifting dynamics of climate politics, particularly within the Republican party.
 Experience working on climate policy is a plus, though not necessarily required.

 The Climate Leadership Council is a 501(c)(3) organization whose mission is to promote the bipartisan Baker-Shultz Carbon Dividends Plan as the most popular, equitable, and politically viable climate solution.
-Americans for Carbon Dividends is an independent but coordinated 501(c)(4) organization, backed by energy sector leaders, that is dedicated to building support for the Baker-Shultz Plan.
+Americans for Carbon Dividends is an independent but coordinated 501(c)(4) organization, backed by energy, manufacturing and tech sector leaders, that is dedicated to building support for the Baker-Shultz Plan.

 Competitive salary and benefits package, based on experience.
 Interested candidates should send a resume and cover letter to [email protected].